TaherCCG/chat-frontend/README.md

 - **Languages used:**
 - **HTML:** Used for structuring the web pages.
 - **CSS:** Employed for styling and layout.
-- **React:** JavaScript library utilized for building the interactive user interface.
-- **Bootstrap:** Front-end framework for responsive and visually appealing design.
 - **Python:** Backend programming language for server-side development.
 - **Chakra UI:** React component library for building accessible and customizable UI components.